 The term "sparrow" covers a wide range of relatively small, mostly drab brown birds, which birders often call "LBJs" or "little brown jobs" because they can be notoriously difficult to identify.

-While many of them include the word "sparrow" in their common names, other types of sparrows include buntings, towhees and juncos.
-In fact, there are dozens of different sparrow species throughout the world – more than 50 in North America alone.
+While many of these birds include the word "sparrow" in their common names, other types of sparrows include buntings, towhees and juncos.
+In fact, there are dozens of different sparrow species throughout the world – more than 50 of which are found in North America.
 Understanding how these small birds are related and what similarities they share is helpful for understanding their uniqueness in the avian world.

 Sparrows can be found on every continent except Antarctica, and they are generally divided into two principle families.

 - Old World Sparrows: These sparrows are actually types of weaver finches in the family Passeridae, and they are widespread in Europe, Asia and Africa.
-One of the most common sparrows – the house sparrow – is an Old World sparrow and has been introduced widely around the world, so much so that in many places it is considered an invasive species.
+One of the most common sparrows – the house sparrow – is an Old World sparrow and has been introduced widely around the world, so much so that it is considered an invasive species in many areas.
 Other sparrows in the Passeridae family include the chestnut sparrow, Somali sparrow and rock sparrow.

 - New World Sparrows: These sparrows are common in North and South America and belong to the family Emberizidae.
 There are dozens of sparrow species in this family, all with subtle differences in appearance, habitat and range.
-Some of the most familiar species include the song sparrow, swamp sparrow, field sparrow, fox sparrow and American tree sparrow.
+Some of the most familiar species include the song sparrow, swamp sparrow, field sparrow, eastern towhee and American tree sparrow.

 In both of these bird families, sparrows have evolved a wide range of species to fill different ecological niches.
 Sparrows can be found in nearly every habitat, from deserts and arid grasslands to marshes, forests and even urban areas.
 Because of this diversity, understanding sparrows is essential for serious birders.